 The Issue Price of Rs. [•] has been determined by our Company, in consultation with the BRLM, on the basis of the demand from investors for the Equity Shares through the Book-Building Process.
 Our Company in consultation with the BRLM, is justified of the Issue Price in view of the above qualitative and quantitative parameters.
-Investors should read the abovementioned information along with "Risk Factors", "Our Business" and "Financial Information" beginning on pages 26, 155 and 231 respectively, to have a more informed view.
+Investors should read the abovementioned information along with the chapters titled "Risk Factors", "Our Business" and "Financial Information" beginning on pages 25, 162 and 247 respectively, to have a more informed view.
 The trading price of the Equity Shares could decline due to the factors mentioned in "Risk Factors" or any other factors that may arise in the future and you may lose all or part of your investments.